getgrav/grav-learn/pages/17/01.basics/05.grav-configuration/doc.md

 | **(custom options)** | You can create any option you like in this file and a good example is the `blog: route: '/blog'` option that is accessible in your Twig templates with `site.blog.route` |
 [/div]

+> [!CAUTION]
-!!
-For most people, the most important element of this file is the `Taxonomy` list.
+> For most people, the most important element of this file is the `Taxonomy` list.
 The taxonomies in this list **must** be defined here if you wish to use them in your content.

 ## Security